 We’ve found that the shower is by far the best place to keep the kitty litter.
 Having it in the bathroom means that you keep all those kinds of smells in the same place and the shower area will help keep the mess contained and easier to clean if anything gets kicked out of the litter box.

-There are a couple of things that we recommend to keep this process as easy and simple as possible.
+There are a couple of things that we recommend to keep this process as easy as possible.

 1. Find a good-clumping and non-dusty kitty litter